gondwanagenesis/Ada/readme.md

 # To-Do List

 - [ ] **Double Check Memory for storage in JSON**
   - SHould work, but need other eyes on it to Ensure the entire thought process from each module, including inputs and outputs, is stored correctly.
-This is so we can fine tune models lately on this data to elimiate the need for prompt induced behavior.
+This is so we can fine tune models lately on this data to eliminate the need for prompt induced behavior.
   - Label all stored data properly for easy reference and retrieval.

 - [ ] **Prompt Optimization:**